cybertaxonomy/cdm-dataportal/README.md

 !!! *Composer v2.x would fail to preserve existing site installations* !!!

-In case the version provided by apt is too old (<1.10), you can install composer manually in the project directory `/var/www/drupal-7-cdm-dataportal` (The http//getcomposer.org/download/ **NOTE**: I you are usaing this method you need to use `./composer.phar` instead of `composer`
+In case the version provided by apt is too old (<1.10), you can install composer manually in the project directory `/var/www/drupal-7-cdm-dataportal`.
+In the following we assume you have installed composer this way and will use `./composer` instead of `composer`.

 ~~~
 cd /var/www/drupal-7-cdm-dataportal